itsdrvgo/create-ev0-app/apps/cli/README.md

 This will prompt you to choose a project name, select the features you want to include (e.g., authentication, database, etc.), and configure the project settings.
 Once you've answered all the questions, the command will generate a new project in the current directory with the specified settings.

-> To quickly setup a new project with the default settings, you can run `npx ev0@latest init -d`.
+> To quickly setup a new project with the default settings, you can run `npx create-ev0-app@latest -d`.

 ## Community